Friday, September 25, 2009

 "No one’s born being good at things; you become good at things through hard work."

 "I expect great things from each of you.
-So don’t let us down — don’t let your
+So don’t let us down — don’t let your family or your country or yourself down.
+Make us all proud.
+I know you can do it."

 The tennis dramas continue!
 We watched Cilic, the 16th seed from Croatia easily defeat Murray, who will move down from the number 2 position he held briefly after Nadal was unable to defend his Wimbledon title.
 One custom that is unique to the Open is the signing of 3 tennis balls by the winner of each match.
 The balls are then hit into the audience!
 Later we did our shopping and admired the Autumn displays in the supermarket.